NOVACyclist/ShaleRocksBot/README.md

 Rocksbot is a Perl IRC bot based on the Perl Object Environment (POE) framework.
 Rocksbot is multi-threaded, can run as a daemon (if desired), and is extensible via plugins.
 Sample plugins are provided.

 Rocksbot supports user accounts and has a highly customizable permissions system, as well as a built-in help system.
-Built-in functions make saving retrieving data, grabbing URLS, publishing HTML pages, and shortening URL's a snap.
+Built-in functions make saving and retrieving data, grabbing URLS, publishing HTML pages, and shortening URL's a snap.
 All data is stored in a sqlite database.

 Rocksbot makes use of "command line" flags to make argument order less important.
 (Example:  login -password=blah).